- 13 total credits hours (12 in graduate courses and 1 seminar credit)

 - Math 581 Numerical methods for differential equations (3-0) Cr.
 3. Spring

 First order Euler method, high order Runge-Kutta method, and multistep method for solving ordinary differential equations.
 Finite difference and finite element methods for solving partial differential equations.
 Local truncation error, stability, and convergence for finite difference method.
 Numerical solution space, polynomial approximation, and error estimate for finite element method.

 - Math 565X Introduction to mathematical modeling (3-0) Cr.
 3. Spring

 Development of skills in mathematical modeling through practical experience.
 Use of computational methods to investigate mathematical models.
 Students will work in groups on specific projects involving real-life problems that are accessible to their existing mathematical backgrounds, and make oral and written presentations of results.

 Participants will be assigned mentors from faculty as well as from graduate students.
 Students will be enrolled in MATH 591 and MATH 592.
 These are orientation classes for first year graduate students and they include professional development activities and accessible research talks by faculty.

 Postbaccalaureate graduate students will be funded by teaching assistantships.
 Hence the students will lead recitations in classes such as calculus.
 The duties will usually include running two to three recitations per week, holding office hours, grading quizzes and exams, and proctoring exams.

 The teaching assistantships come with coverage of 1/2 of the tuition and they provide sufficient $ support to cover living expenses in Ames and the other 1/2 of the tuition.

 The students in the program will participate in usual departmental life, same as other graduate students.
 That means attending seminars, colloquia, and other events organized in the department.
-We have applied for financial support for student travel to conferences.
 Students may also participate in EDGE or MOCA.